ALL FIELDS REQUIRED*

 One of the best ways you can prepare for an initial consultation is to bring documentation that supports your claims.

-A free initial consultation works both ways: it allows you to see if an attorney will be a good fit for your situation, but it also gives the lawyer an idea if a case exists.
+A free initial consultation works both ways: it allows you to see if an attorney will be a good fit for your situation, but it also gives your employment lawyer an idea if a case exists.
 The more prepared you are for the meeting, the more productive it will be.
 By bringing a list of questions and documentation with you, you will leave the meeting with a better idea of whether legal action against your employer is necessary.
 If you believe you have been a victim of workplace discrimination or wrongful employment, contact us to arrange your free case evaluation today.